Sources: Broncos give CB Harris raise to $12M

-Pro Bowl cornerback Chris Harris Jr, who told the Denver Broncos he wanted to be traded if he didn't receive a new deal, got a raise in an adjusted, one-year contract he agreed to with the team.
+Pro Bowl cornerback Chris Harris Jr, who told the Denver Broncos earlier this offseason that he wanted to be traded if he didn't receive a new deal, got a raise in an adjusted, one-year contract he agreed to with the team.

 The Broncos announced the new deal Tuesday night, and sources confirmed to ESPN that Harris will receive $12.05 million this season after being scheduled to receive $8.9 million.
 The financial terms were first reported by 9News.